EasyJet holiday bookings up despite cost-of-living crisis

 Inflation - the rate at which prices rise - is running at a 41-year high in the UK, as energy and food prices have soared.

-EasyJet said that like all airlines, it faced cost pressures including higher fuel costs, a stronger US dollar and demands for higher wages.
+EasyJet said that, like all airlines, it faced cost pressures including higher fuel costs, a stronger US dollar and demands for higher wages.

-Mr Lundgren declined to say how much ticket prices for next summer could rise by .
+Mr Lundgren declined to say how much ticket prices for next summer could rise by.

+Rival budget carrier Ryanair has said its prices are rising, with boss Michael O'Leary warning that the era of the €10 ticket is over.

+The airline's average fare would rise from around €40 (£33.75) last year to roughly €50 over the next five years, he told the BBC in August.